Starting a business without money: these are your options

 4. Can I opt for a free legal structure?

-Anyone who starts a business must choose a legal structure.
-This is the business structure of your business and determines, among other factors, your liability and your tax obligations.
+Anyone who starts a business must choose a legal form.
+This is the legal structure of your business and determines, among other factors, your liability and your tax obligations.
 The eenmanszaak (sole proprietorship) and vennootschap onder firma (vof, general partnership) are legal forms which are easy to start yourself without engaging the services of a notary.
 You only need to pay the one-time registration fee to KVK.

 5. How do I know if I need money to start my business?

 We recommend that you write a business plan to help you systematically prepare for your career as a business owner.
 The business plan includes an investment budget: a list of the minimal financial resources you need to get started.
-If you do not need to buy anything before starting your business, the amount you need may be 0.
+If you do not need to buy anything before starting your business, the amount you need may be nil.

 6. What are some of the areas in which I can save money?